RisingRedstone/MarkovChainTextGenerationQuestion/README.md

 Markov chains are powerful tools in various fields, including statistics, economics, and computer science, due to their ability to model complex random processes in a relatively simple and understandable way.

-# Implementation
+# Resources to use

- - The sample code of the Markov Chain is given in the [MarkovChain_TextGeneration_Template.py](/MarkovChain_TextGeneration_Template.py) file in the repository.
+ - The sample code of the Markov Chain for Text Generation is given in the [MarkovChain_TextGeneration_Template.py](/MarkovChain_TextGeneration_Template.py) file in the repository.
+ - The sample training set for Text Generation of the Markov chain is given in the [MarkovChain_TrainingText.txt](/MarkovChain_TrainingText.txt) file in the repository.

+# Expected Output

+- A transition matrix showing the probability of transitioning from one state to another.
+- A dictionary showing the frequency of each state.
+- A generated sequence of states starting from a randomly chosen initial state based on its frequency.